 Louise and Ximena with Anna and Irina (Interns) 2015 at an event the Interns organised for ABColombia

-Working with ABColombia as a Research and Communications Intern was a deeply rewarding experience which enabled me to not only deal directly with human rights but also gain experience in policy-making, international politics, conflict, international development and peacebuilding.
-I am extremally grateful for this opportunity and for working on the launch of a report and in a meeting to update the British parliamentarians about the current political situation in Colombia.
+Working with ABColombia as a Research and Communications Intern was a deeply rewarding experience which enabled me to not only deal directly with human rights but also gain experience in policymaking, international politics, conflict, international development and peacebuilding.
+I am extremely grateful for this opportunity and for working on the launch of a report.
 I am so proud of being part of the team.
-ABColombia gave me a lifetime professional experience.”
+ABColombia gave me a lifetime of professional experience.

 Paula interned with ABColombia from May to November 2018.
 She completed her MSc in Gender, Development, and Globalisation at LSE, where she focused particularly on human rights in the Global South.
 Her dissertation research focused on the gender approach in the Colombian Peace Process and Final Peace Agreement, and previously during her BA in International Relations at King’s College London, her dissertation examined the prospects of peace in Colombia after the 2016 Peace Agreement.
 She has previously interned in the United Nations ECLAC in the Gender Issues Division, focusing on carework rights and women’s empowerment across Latin America, as well as in Socialyse Havas Media with the Social Media Team.